desktopsetup/BadDroid/README.md

 insde the scripts it shows what they do!
 ㅤ

-If YOU make some custom Scripts from BadDroid id like to know, cause I would love to add more BadDroid scripts based off the Flipper Community! if you want my discord is "wiskey#0708"
+If YOU make something cool with the custom Scripts from BadDroid id like to see some, cause I would love to add more BadDroid scripts based off the Flipper Community! if you want my discord is "wiskey#0708"
 Im also on the offical FlipperZero Discord server where if you want id like to see some.